 If you have taken M.A.O. inhibitors in the last 14 days, such as Furazolidone (Furoxone), Isocarboxazid (Marplan), Phenelzine (Nardil), Rasagiline (Azilect), Selegiline (Eldepryl, Emsam), or Tranylcypromine (Parnate), do not take Sibutramine.
 If you take Sibutramine before the M.A.O. the inhibitor has cleared from your system, severe and life-threatening side effects can occur.

-- Do not take Sibutramine if you are allergic to it, or if you have a severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), are taking stimulant diet pills, or have a history of coronary artery disease, stroke, or heart disease.
+- Do not take Sibutramine if you are allergic to it, or if you have severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), are taking stimulant diet pills, or have a history of coronary artery disease, stroke, or heart disease.

-- Before taking Sibutramine, you should tell your doctor if you have high blood pressure, liver or kidney disease, glaucoma.
+- Before taking Sibutramine, you should tell your doctor if you have high blood pressure, liver or kidney disease, or glaucoma.

 - An underactive thyroid, seizures, a bleeding disorder, depression, a history of gallstones, or above 65 or below 16 years.

-- Inform your doctor about prescription and over-the-counter drugs you are taking, especially antidepressants, cold and allergy medicine, narcotic pain relievers, and migraine medications.
+- Inform your doctor about the prescription and over-the-counter drugs you are taking, especially antidepressants, cold and allergy medicine, narcotic pain relievers, and migraine medications.

 - If you have not lost a minimum of 4 pounds after four weeks on the medication, contact your doctor.